Patient Guide: Surprise medical billing protections you can use now

 Location of treatment matters

-These protections only apply when you are treated in certain types of health care facilities:
+Surprise billing protections only apply when you are treated in these types of health care facilities:

 Ask: “Are you part of my plan’s network?”